Are Chemical Drain Cleaners Safe to Use?

 How Do Drain Cleaners Work?

-• Caustic drain cleaners contain lye or potassium hydroxide, which generates heat to break down and dissolve materials in the drain.
+• Caustic drain cleaners contain lye or potassium hydroxide, which creates heat to break down and dissolve materials in the drain.
 The caustic nature of these cleaners allow them to dissolve fat, grease and other organic items.

 Is Drain Cleaner Safe?